Get instant connectivity & skip roaming fees

 Horrible experience.
 Never again.
 I lost $25 on the Global XL plan, which I never got to use.

-There are over 90 travel eSIM providers available for use in Puerto Rico, offering over 1800 prepaid data plans.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their needs.
+In Puerto Rico, there are more than 90 travel eSIM providers and over 1, 600 prepaid data plans available, offering a wide variety of options that make it easier for travelers to find a plan that matches their needs.

 AT&T: "A major telecommunications provider offering extensive coverage and high-speed data services across Puerto Rico."